Master of Arts in Teaching in Special Education

 No, you don't need a teaching license to begin this program.
 The program is designed for those seeking initial or additional endorsement in Special Education: Generalist.

-View details on the application requirements page.
+View details on the how to apply page.

 Our Licensure and Placement Specialist and other faculty will assist you in the steps to apply for your Oregon teaching licensure after graduation.